La Muralla Roja: Material

 Each section of the apartment complex is constructed through a modular frame using cement as primary construction material.

 Tourist Attraction

 La Muralla Roja is categorized as a tourist attraction of east coast Spain.
 Apartments can be rented on a nightly basis or bought, however it maintains its status as an apartment complex.
 Unfortunately, at present it is not possible to go inside because it has become a private area.

-TV Show
+In Media

+The music video for Martin Solveig's song Do It Right was filmed at the building and surrounding locations.
 The Intro of the German TV Show "Wer stiehlt mir die Show?", translated: Who is Stealing the Show from me?, Hosted by Joko Winterscheidt, was filmed in La Muralla Roja.
 The set design in the Korean Netflix television series Squid Game was inspired by the building's architecture.